numediart/PreprocEEG/README.md

 ├── participants.tsv
 ├── README
 ├── CHANGES
-├── sub-01
+├── sub-001
 │   └── eeg
-│       ├── sub-01_task-xxx_eeg.bdf
+│       ├── sub-001_task-xxx_eeg.bdf
-│       ├── sub-01_task-xxx_eeg.json
+│       ├── sub-001_task-xxx_eeg.json
-│       └── sub-01_task-xxx_events.tsv
+│       └── sub-001_task-xxx_events.tsv
-├── sub-02
+├── sub-002
 ├── ...
 ├── derivatives
 │   └── preproc_and_segment
 │       ├── dataset_description.json
-│       ├── sub-01
+│       ├── sub-001
 │       │   └── eeg
-│       │       ├── sub-01_preprocessed.mat
+│       │       ├── sub-001_preprocessed.mat
-│       │       ├── sub-01_timelock.mat
+│       │       ├── sub-001_timelock.mat
-│       │       └── sub-01_timelock.json
+│       │       └── sub-001_timelock.json
-│       ├── sub-02
+│       ├── sub-002
 │       └── ...
 ```

 # Perform the preprocessing
 Open the script in Matlab editor and run it to process your data.
-The resulting preprocessed EEG files will be automatically stored in the "preprocessed_data" folder except if you specified another location as the "output_path" of the config file.
+The resulting preprocessed EEG files will be automatically stored in the "eeg_path" folder with the name "sub-xxx_task-xxx_eeg.mat" except if you specified another location as the "output_path" of the config file.